 Vision research also has made a really tremendous scientific impact in regard to methodological research, which we can apply to other parts of the body and other fields.
 For example, the first self-driving artificial intelligence system in medicine was for diabetic eye disease because there's so much data we can gather when studying the eye compared to other systems.
-The first FDA-approved gene therapy for an inherited disease [a disease that's passed down from parent to child] was for a retinal degeneration [an eye disease causes the retina to break down that causes babies to go blind because you can analyze and deliver those therapies very precisely in the eye.
+The first gene therapy approved by the Food and Drug Administration (FDA) for an inherited disease [a disease that's passed down from parent to child was for a retinal degeneration [an eye disease that causes the retina to break down] that causes babies to go blind because you can analyze and deliver those therapies very precisely in the eye.